kelloggm/object-construction-checker/README.md

 compile-time, even when they are constructed via the builder pattern.
 The checker has built-in support for Lombok- and AutoValue-generated builders, and programmers can write specifications on their own builders to indicate which arguments are legal.
+For more detailed instructions on using the checker with Lombok builders, see `README-LOMBOK.md`.

 ## Using the checker